Quedgeley

-Quedgeley is a suburban town of Gloucester, located 3.5 miles (5.6 km) southwest of the city centre, in the county of Gloucestershire, England.
+Quedgeley is a town and civil parish in the city of Gloucester district in Gloucestershire, England.
 A thin strip of land between the Severn and the Gloucester Ship Canal occupies the west, and the south-eastern part of the town is Kingsway Village, directly to the north of which is Tuffley.

 The civil parish of Quedgeley was transferred to Gloucester district in 1991 and is the only town within the city.
 The 2011 census recorded a population of 17,519 for the parish, which has an area of 576 ha.
-Since the 1980s Quedgeley has become increasingly contiguous with Gloucester and is effectively now the city's largest and outermost southern suburb.
-The village of Hardwicke is contiguous to the south of Quedgeley, in the Stroud District.
+Since the 1980s Quedgeley has become increasingly contiguous with Gloucester and Hardwicke which is in the Stroud District.

 History

+The name Quedgeley possibly derives from the Old English cweodlēah meaning 'Cweod's wood or clearing', or perhaps from cwēadlēah meaning 'dirty wood or clearing'.

 The parish of Quedgeley was established by 1095 when St James Church was built. it is believed that the parish was formed by the amalgamation of several other parishes.
 Quedgeley originated as a roadside settlement, with houses being built along the Roman road between Gloucester and Bristol (now the Bristol Road, B4008).
 The eastern side of Quedgeley is marked by the Daniels Brook, which separates it from Tuffley.
 The western/southern boundary is marked by the River Severn and Dimore Brook, which separates it from Elmore and Hardwicke.

 In 1263, John Giffard of Brimpsfield was summoned to a meeting of the hundred court at Quedgeley by the Sheriff of Gloucester Castle who wanted to capture him.
 However, John bought an army of followers who attacked the Sheriff and his men, driving them away from the parish.
 In 1327, there were fourteen people living in Quedgeley.
 In 1535, Henry VIII and Anne Boleyn visited the parish and were met by representatives of the city of Gloucester.
 Around this time in the Middle Ages, the main road through the parish was known as "The King's Way", this passed over the Daniels Brook via a wooden bridge known as the "Wain Bridge".

 In 1551, there were 69 people living in the parish and in 1603, there were 123.
 Many of the early houses were built along the Bristol Road (B4008); these date back to the 16th century and earlier.
 An example of one of these early buildings is the Little Thatch pub, which is a two-story house with a timber frame and thatched roof built upon an L-shaped plot.

 An area described as the "Quedgeley Green" or the "Great Green" around 1675 was a collection of fields on both sides of the Bristol Road (B4008) which became private land in 1841 and has since been developed and built upon, so now just a small playing field remains.